timescale/docs.timescale.com-content/README.md

 # README #
+for version 0.4.0

 This is the source for content for docs.timescaledb.com.
 The docs site uses this repo as a submodule and converts the files directly into pages using a bash script and markdown parser.